 In the end, the holidays are a season, not a single day.
-It’s crucial that you build and maintain relationships long after potential customers have left your website.
+You must build and maintain relationships long after potential customers have left your website.

-By doing so, you can follow those that have visited your site around the web and display targeted ads to encourage them to come back.
+By doing so, you can follow those that have visited your site around the web and display targeted Christmas ecommerce ads to encourage them to come back.

-- Make the path to conversion clear – Though this seems simple enough, many online store owners fail to guide their prospective customers through the sales funnel properly, leading to lost sales opportunities.
-Make sure anyone who lands on your site, whether they intended to or not, know exactly what you have to offer and how to get it.
+- Make the path to conversion clear – Though this seems simple enough, many online store owners fail to properly guide their prospective customers through the sales funnel, leading to lost sales opportunities.
+Make sure anyone who lands on your site, whether they intended to or not, knows exactly what you have to offer and how to get it.

 - Include a strong value proposition – Always make it clear to people what ‘pain point’ or problem you intend to solve for them.
 Show customers what your business is all about and what they can expect to get out of buying from you – besides just a great product or service.

-- Make it holiday themed – As always, make sure your landing pages are holiday-themed during the season.
+- Make it holiday-themed – As always, make sure your landing pages are holiday-themed during the season.
 When you include holiday imagery, people know immediately that you have something good for them.
-This helps guide them further down the sales funnel and increases your chance of securing a sale.
+That helps guide them further down the sales funnel and increases your chance of securing a sale.

-One of the best ways to utilize the header and footer of your website is to include a countdown timer banner.
+One of the best ways to use the header and footer of your website is to include a countdown timer banner.

 Even better, if you have a WordPress website and use the Elementor page builder, you can use the Countdown Timer widget and display a sale countdown for site visitors.

-When you instill a sense of urgency, include a subscribe option, add social share buttons, and advertise your store’s biggest deals.
-This way you’ll target the broadest group of site visitors possible and really increase your chances of landing sales.
+When you instill a sense of urgency, include a subscribe option, add social media share buttons, and advertise your store’s biggest deals.
+This way, you’ll target the broadest group of site visitors possible and increase your chances of landing sales.

-To stand out this holiday season, it’s a good idea to add a special feature to your site that customers aren’t likely to see on your competitors’ sites.
+To round out your ecommerce holiday planning, it’s a good idea to add a special feature to your site that customers aren’t likely to see on your competitors’ sites.

 For example, the team behind Elementor worked hard to create a holiday greeting card generator from scratch and wound up with this as the finished product: